ablwr/media-call-metrics/README.md

 To get up and running:
 - Clone this repository and open this directory in your terminal
+- Add your Daily.co API key to a `.env` file in the root of your folder, like this: `DAILY_API=your-api-key-here`
 - Run `npm install` to install dependencies
 - Run `npm start` to start your server
 - Go to [https://localhost:1337/](http://localhost:1337/) in your browser